Traditional Chinese medicine

 Traditional Chinese medicine (TCM) is an alternative medical practice drawn from traditional medicine in China.
 A large share of its claims are pseudoscientific, with the majority of treatments having no robust evidence of effectiveness or logical mechanism of action.
 Some TCM ingredients are known to be toxic and cause disease, including cancer.

 Medicine in traditional China encompassed a range of sometimes competing health and healing practices, folk beliefs, literati theory, Taoist and Confucian philosophy, herbal remedies, food, diet, exercise, medical specializations, and schools of thought.
 TCM as it exists today has been described as a largely 20th century invention.
 In the early twentieth century, Chinese cultural and political modernizers worked to eliminate traditional practices as backward and unscientific.
 Traditional practitioners then selected elements of philosophy and practice and organized them into what they called "Chinese medicine".
-In the 1950s, the Chinese government sought to revive traditional medicine (including legalizing previously banned practices) and sponsored the integration of TCM and Western medicine, and in the Cultural Revolution of the 1960s, promoted TCM as inexpensive and popular.
-The creation of modern TCM was largely spearheaded by Mao Zedong, despite the fact that, according to The Private Life of Chairman Mao, he did not believe in its effectiveness.
+In the 1950s, the Chinese government sought to revive traditional medicine (including legalizing previously banned practices) and sponsored the integration of Chinese and Western medicine.
+In the Cultural Revolution of the 1960s, the government promoted TCM as inexpensive and popular.
+This was largely spearheaded by Mao Zedong, despite the fact that, according to The Private Life of Chairman Mao, he did not believe in its effectiveness.
 After the opening of relations between the United States and China after 1972, there was great interest in the West for what is now called traditional Chinese medicine (TCM).

 TCM is said to be based on such texts as Huangdi Neijing (The Inner Canon of the Yellow Emperor), and Compendium of Materia Medica, a sixteenth-century encyclopedic work, and includes various forms of herbal medicine, acupuncture, cupping therapy, gua sha, massage (tui na), bonesetter (die-da), exercise (qigong), and dietary therapy.
 TCM is widely used in the Sinosphere.
 One of the basic tenets is that the body's qi is circulating through channels called meridians having branches connected to bodily organs and functions.
 There is no evidence that meridians or vital energy exist.
 Concepts of the body and of disease used in TCM reflect its ancient origins and its emphasis on dynamic processes over material structure, similar to the humoral theory of ancient Greece and ancient Rome.

 The demand for traditional medicines in China is a major generator of illegal wildlife smuggling, linked to the killing and smuggling of endangered animals.
 The Chinese authorities have engaged in attempts to crack down on illegal TCM-related wildlife smuggling.